fanout/js-grip/README.md

 > TIP: Because GRIP_URL can contain secrets (API token or private/shared key for signing), it should
 > be handled with care.
->
-> For example, if you're using Fastly Compute, you should use a
-> Fastly [Secret Store](https://docs.fastly.com/en/guides/working-with-secret-stores).
-See the [Fastly
-> Compute examples](./examples/fastly-compute) for a working example.

 ### Instantiate the `Publisher` object